pj-crtvs/Snake-Game/README.md

 # Snake-Game
-This is a Machine Project for CMSC 11 of UP Baguio.
+This is a Machine Project for CMSC 11 at UP-Baguio.